Major U.S. Gasoline Pipeline Halts Operations After Cyberattack

-(WASHINGTON) — A company that operates a major U.S. energy pipeline says it was forced to temporarily halt all pipeline operations following a cybersecurity attack.
+(WASHINGTON) — A U.S. energy company says a cyberattack forced it to temporarily halt all operations on a major pipeline that delivers roughly 45% of all fuel consumed on the East Coast.

-In a statement, Colonial Pipeline said the attack took place Friday and also affected some of its information technology systems.
-The company describes itself as the largest refined products pipeline in the United States.
-It says it’s responsible for transporting more than 100 million gallons of fuel daily, through a pipeline system spanning more than 5,500 miles between Texas and New Jersey.
+Colonial Pipeline said the attack took place Friday and also affected some of its information technology systems.
+The company transports gasoline, diesel, jet fuel and home heating oil from refineries primarily located on the Gulf Coast through pipelines running from Texas to New Jersey.

 The Alpharetta, Georgia-based company said it hired an outside cybersecurity firm to investigate the nature and scope of the attack and has also contacted law enforcement and federal agencies.